kora-projects/kora-docs/mkdocs/blog/en/myth-of-large-community.md

 The bottleneck increasingly moves from code production to coherent review.

-## More Contributors Do Not Automatically Solve the Review Bottleneck
+## More Contributors Do Not Automatically Solve the Review Bottleneck { #review-bottleneck }

 If AI tools make contributions easier, projects may receive more PRs.